 1. Gassho-Zukuri Farmhouses

 The village’s biggest attraction is its collection of gassho-zukuri farmhouses, named for their “hands-in-prayer” shaped thatched roofs.
 These steep, triangular roofs are designed to shed heavy snow and have been used by local families for centuries.
+Some farmhouses operate as guesthouses, giving you a chance to sleep in a centuries-old structure.

 Visit the Wada House, one of the largest and best-preserved, to learn about traditional rural life in Japan.